Innovative wooden toll gantry across the S37 Klagenfurter Schnellstraße (expressway)

 Georg Kapsch, CEO von Kapsch TrafficCom, adds: "The Green Gantry meets all European standards and norms and even after the end of its life cycle, it's no environmental burden.
 Wood is the ideal building material as it has a carbon footprint that is up to twenty times smaller than that of steel, for sustainable traffic also means sustainable infrastructure."

-The Green Gantry not only has a positive carbon balance, but is just as supportive and environmentally compatible as a conventional toll gantry.
+The Green Gantry not only has a significantly lower carbon footprint, but is also just as stable and environmentally compatible as a conventional toll gantry.
 Moreover, it meets all relevant European norms and standards for toll gantries, is just as safe to use, easy to maintain and, once it has reached the end of its 20-year life cycle, can be removed and materially recycled without producing any additional environmental burdens.